jimburton/CI505/labs/DEV.md

   :ensure t)
 ```

-To get something like a modern IDE experience (autocompletion,
-highlighting errors, jumping to the definition of functions, showing
-the docs for a function or type when you hover over it, etc etc) you
-need to install several additional "minor" modes that will run
-alongside `haskell-mode`.
-It isn't essential to
-use an IDE for Haskell development and you can be very productive with
-just a powerful editor (emacs + `haskell-mode`) and `ghci`.
-Whether
-you feel that you need to bother going further than that is of course
-up to you.

-There are quite a few options but IMO the best at the time of writing
+There are quite a few options for getting more bells and whistles than
+`haskell-mode` provides.
+IMO the best at the time of writing (2021) is
-(2021) is `lsp-mode`.
-This is an emacs interface to the [Language
+`lsp-mode`.
+This is an emacs interface to the [Language Server
-Server
 Protocol](https://github.com/Microsoft/language-server-protocol/),
 which is a general framework for creating IDEs.
-To get it running try
+To get it running
-the following steps:
+follow these steps:

 + Download the binaries for the [Haskell Language
   Server](https://github.com/haskell/haskell-language-server/releases) and put